karlwilcox/website-build/reviews/books/non-fiction/_posts/2025-09-23-how-westminster-works.md

 ---
 layout: review
 title: "How Westminster Works"
-subtitle: "Ian Dunt"
+author: "ian-dunt"
-series: "And Why It Doesn't"
+subtitle: "And Why It Doesn't"
 tags:
   - "politics"
 ---